 By the end of the eight-week period fellows will have acquired an in-depth understanding of a particular topic or area of concern, and gained in-depth experience with the policymaking process.

-The program in 2018 will start the first week in June and extend through the first week of August.
+The program in 2019 will start the last week in May and extend through mid-July.
 In addition to their work with the institutions where they are placed, students will participate in a weekly seminar on the mechanics of the policy process, including how communications scholarship can assist policy makers.